sweetbiscuit44-del/raising-Susan/README.md

-# raising-Susan
-Raising Susan is a single HTML life-simulation game where you nurture Susan from birth to age 18.
-Make daily care choices, shape her personality, and watch her grow.
-Your love writes her story. 💕
+Raising Susan is a tender, browser-based life simulator built in one HTML file.
+You play as a parent guiding Susan from her first breath in the hospital to her high school graduation at 18.
+Through simple choices—feeding, playing, reading—you influence her stats (Love, Smarts, Happiness, Health), which shape her personality and future.
+At the end, witness her journey unfold in a personalized life gallery.
+No downloads, no ads—just a quiet, meaningful experience made with love by Sweet Biscuit44. ❤️ �